KarlKadji/Financial-Budgeting-Dashboard/README.md

 1. What are the monthly trends in income and expenses, including the overall savings rate, and were there any months where expenses resulted in a deficit?
 2. What percentage of the monthly income goes to essential vs non-essential spending?
-3. What are the top 5 overall expense categories, how does spending differ within sub-categories, and do any seasonal patterns emerge in expenditures?
+3. What are the top 5 overall expense categories?
+How does spending differ within sub-categories, and do any seasonal patterns emerge in expenditures?
 4. How do average weekly expenses look over time?
 5. What are the various sources of income, and how consistent are they, specifically identifying any irregular or declining contributions?
 6. Are there any unnecessary expenses that can be cut?